 The data used in these studies were obtained from surveys that alumni filled out regarding themselves.
-As with any self-reported data, there is the potential for inaccuracies or bias, including social desirability or recall bias.
+As with any selfreported data, there is the potential for inaccuracies or bias, One of the studies conducted used an auto-complete option when asking respondents to name peers and mentors.
+However, there was still a lot of matching and data cleaning needed. including social desirability or recall bias.
 Additionally, in most of these studies, respondents manually entered the names of their connections, and despite efforts in data cleaning, there remains the possibility of mismatches due to variations in spelling, name changes, or other factors.
-To address these limitations in the future, it would be beneficial to explore existing platforms for opportunities to automatically extract or gather data from other systems and to continue testing an auto-complete feature in the survey11.
+To address these limitations in the future, it would be beneficial to explore existing platforms for opportunities to automatically extract or gather data from other systems and to continue testing an auto-complete feature in the survey.